 Members of the Public

-Nonessential visitors and the Stanford community are welcome to outdoor areas across both campuses.
+Nonessential visitors and the Stanford community are welcome to visit outdoor areas only across both campuses.
 At this time, other University buildings are not open to the general public.
-Visitor parking is available in all parts of main campus.
+Visitor parking is available in all parts of the main campus.

 Visiting the university museums

-The Cantor Arts Center and Anderson Collection at Stanford University are both open to the public at 100% capacity.
+The Cantor Arts Center and Anderson Collection at Stanford University are both open to the public.
 Reservations, face coverings, and social distancing are still required.